 1. Practical-I : Programming in C & Operating Systems

-2. Practical-II : Tally & MS-Office
+2. Practical-II : Tally ( ERP 9 ) & MS-Office

 1. Practical-I : Core Java

-2. Practical-II : Oracle
+2. Practical-II : Electives

-1. Practical-I : PHP & My-SQL
+1. Practical-I : ASP.Net

-2. Practical-II : Elective
+2. Practical-II : Electives

 BCA Bachelor Of Computer Application, BCCA, Bachelor of Commerce & Computer Application BE IT/CS, Information technology/Computer Science MCA, Master of Computer Application MCM, Master of Computer Management Diploma , Polytechnic Others,